 This is our page for websites that can help you with your learning.
 If you scroll down the page, you’ll find sub-headings of different subjects that everybody can use.
 There are specific pages for each Year group and you can access these by hovering over the ‘Home Learning’ tab.

-Click on the link below to view our Acceptable Use Policy for Remote Learning and our Remote Learning Policy.
+Click on the links below to view our Acceptable Use Policy for Remote Learning and our Remote Learning Policy.

 1. Purplemash: If you click here you’ll be able to login to Purplemash.

 Nessy: If you click here, you will reach the login page for Nessy.

 Times Tables Rockstars: If you click here, you will reach the login page for TTRS.

 Click here for the Mathsframe Multiplication Check webpage.

 Click here for the ‘Learn Your Times Tables’ website.

 Here is the ‘Hit the Button’ website.
 Practice doubling, number bonds, halves and times tables.

 Learn about the instruments of the orchestra and where they sit on ‘Classic for Kids.’

 Click here to take you to the Isle of Tune website to help you learn how to compose music.